Updated December 2023

 The community support worker identifies the challenges their clients are facing and connects them to appropriate community programs and services.

-Sometimes community support workers actually develop and deliver programs themselves—or work one-to-one with the client.
+Sometimes CSWs actually develop and deliver programs themselves—or work one-to-one with the client.
 For example, a CSW might help someone with an intellectual disability in all aspects of their daily lives at a supported living facility.
 Or they might connect a survivor of domestic abuse with counselling, safe housing, and employment opportunities.

 Community support worker responsibilities